How to Upgrade the RAM (Memory) on a Laptop

 Then, holding the memory module by its edges--without touching the gold connectors at the bottom, lift the module out.

-Next, insert the module into the bottom slot at a 45-degree angle, with the gold edge facing down (the same way it was installed in the upper slot).
-Use even pressure with your fingers at the top of the module to push it into place.
-When you hear a click and feel the memory module snap into place, firmly push the module back until it is installed flat and level, with the clips holding it securely.
+Next, insert the new modules into your open slots at a 45-degree angle, with the gold edges facing down.
+Use even pressure with your fingers at the top of the modules to push them into place.
+When you hear a click and feel a DIMM snap into place, firmly push the module back until it is installed flat and level, with the clips holding it securely.

 That's it!
 Power up your laptop and head back to the System Information window or Task Manager to verify your new memory has been added.
 Enjoy your upgraded memory!